snuggery/snuggery/packages/build-angular/README.md

     {"extends": "@snuggery/build-angular/tsconfig"}
     ```

-- The `main` property of the `package.json` points towards the source code of your package.
+- The `exports` property of the `package.json` points towards the source code of your package.
   - This allows typescript to use your package without requiring any `paths` mapping.
   - This also allows the `@snuggery/build-angular:library` to build an angular package without first having to build its dependencies.
 - There is extensive caching within a single process when building packages.
 This makes building all angular packages in your workspace using a single process, e.g. using `@snuggery/snuggery:glob` to run the `build` target on all packages, a lot faster than running every package's build in a separate process.